 The virtue of such a reform is that landowners would have incentives rather than disincentives to protect species habitat.
 Moreover, the cost of biological preservation would become more transparent, which allows better-informed decisionmaking about the use of resources.
 Finally, such a reform would decriminalize the "ranching" of endangered species for commercial purposes.
 The ESA prohibits such practices out of a misguided belief that any commercial use of an endangered species inevitably contributes to its decline.
-Yet the experience of the African elephant and other threatened species belies that concern and strongly suggests that, if private parties are allowed to own and trade animals as commodities, commercial demand is a critical component of population protection.
+Yet the experience of the African elephant and other threatened species belies that concern and strongly suggests that, if private parties are allowed to own and trade animals as commodities, their economic value goes up, not down.
+That in turn provides better incentives for species protection.